fioprotocol/fips/fip-00XX.md

 * Should not add friction to the process of adopting the FIO Protocol
 * Should enable permanent residual income as long as the user continues to participate

-The following features were considered, but were not made part of this FIP as it was determiend that they would add too much complexity at this stage:
+The following features were considered, but were not made part of this FIP as it was determined that they would add too much complexity at this stage:
 * Continue to award FIOPs after the initial grant based on on-chain activity
 * Award FIOPs for locking tokens.

 # Implementation
-TBD
+* Create first pool as part of deployment
+* The following variables should be defined in contract:
+  * *Percent decay per second*
+  * *Program duration*
+  * *Distribuition period*
+  * *FIOP Holders Bounty cap*

 # Backwards Compatibility
+No impact on existing functionality.

 # Future considerations
+May be considered in the future:
+* Continue to award FIOPs after the initial grant based on on-chain activity
+* Award FIOPs for locking tokens.

 # Discussion link
 https://fioprotocol.atlassian.net/wiki/spaces/WP/pages/16252931/FIO+Co-op